-Stuart Battrick is entering his fifth season as part of the Ottawa Junior Senators coaching staff.
-Known to take on any role that is required of him, his primary responsibility is to organize the video sessions.
+Stuart Battrick is entering his sixth season as part of the Ottawa Junior Senators coaching staff.
+Known to take on any role that is required of him, his primary responsibility is to organize video sessions.

 Born and raised in Midland, Ontario, Battrick coached five years of minor hockey in his hometown before moving to Ottawa where he joined OJS as part of their CDHL coaching staff.
 The following season, he joined the Junior A staff on a permanent basis while also accepting an assistant coach position with the Ottawa Jr. Canadians of the EOJHL.